An inventive way to save Edison's last factory

 That's how it has sat for 13 years, as developers waited out the economic downturn and legal battles over proposed redevelopment.

-"The vast majority of park visitors pass that when they come to the park, which doesn't present a good first impression," admits Tom Roth, superintendent of the Thomas Edison National Historical Park, which preserves Edison's main laboratory next door.
+"The vast majority of park visitors pass that when they come to the park, which doesn't present a good first impression," admits Tom Ross, superintendent of the Thomas Edison National Historical Park, which preserves Edison's main laboratory next door.

 Closed for its own extensive five-year renovation, Edison NHP reopened in 2009 with thousands of square feet of beautiful new exhibits and lab space on two full floors previously closed to the public -- with a hulking symbol of industrial decline next door.
 (When Jack Welch, chairman of the capital campaign to invest tens of millions of dollars in the park's renovation, brought then-first lady Hillary Clinton here, they embarrassingly stood in the shadow of the crumbling Battery Factory.)